Silas Casey III: Biography

 From January 1898 to January 1901, Casey was commandant of the League Island Navy Yard.
 He was promoted to commodore on 11 May 1898 and rear admiral on 3 March 1899.
 In January 1901, Casey assumed command of the Pacific Squadron from Rear Adm.
 Albert Kautz.
 His flagship was the battleship until 9 December 1902, when he shifted his flag to his former command, the USS New York.
 On 11 September 1903, he retired from active duty, having reached the mandatory retirement age of sixty-two.

 Personal life

-Casey was the son of Silas Casey and Abby Perry (Pearce) Casey.
+Casey was the son of Major General Silas Casey and Abby Perry (Pearce) Casey.
 His older brother was U.S. Army engineer Thomas Lincoln Casey.

 Casey married Sophie Gray Heberton (1 March 1843 – 8 August 1922) on October 4, 1865.
 They had two daughters.

 Casey and his wife lived in Washington, D.C. after his retirement.
 In 1913, he died at Warm Springs, Virginia and was buried at Arlington National Cemetery.
 His wife and eldest daughter were later interred beside him.